395t/review-assignments/_summaries/cai2017cascade_1.md

 ## TL;DR
-* The cascade-RCNN model consists of sequence of detectors trained with increasing IoU thresholds.
+* The cascade-RCNN model which extends Faster-RCNN consists of sequence of detectors trained with increasing IoU thresholds.
 * The model aims to reduce overfitting, match inference and training architecture, and detect true positives while supressing close false positives.
-* The Cascade-RCNN model outperforms all the previous models like Fast RCNN, YOLO, Mask-RCNN, etc on COCO dataset.
+* The Cascade-RCNN model outperforms all the previous state of the art models like Fast RCNN, YOLO, Mask-RCNN, etc on COCO dataset.